surveysolutions/docs/content/faq/comparing-floating-point-numbers-and-precision-problems.md

 +++

-Our support service often receives reports on suspected bugs in Survey Solutions on the grounds of a situation similar to the one described below.
+Our development team often receives reports on suspected bugs in Survey Solutions on the grounds of a situation similar to the one described below.
 These reports stem from misunderstanding of some fundamental concepts of how computations are done by a computer, and not due to an